Magaztu/Blogify/README.md

 ## Current Topics I wanna talk 'bout
 - Our path to AI, from expert systems to sophisticated "thinkers"
 - Succession of processes, is there a better way to order them?
+- MCP (Model Context Protocol): Use cases, SDK tutorial and examples.